 Sinus lifting is a procedure performed by an oral surgeon or specialist.
 The procedure is designed to augment or “lift” bone height at the top of the jaw.
 This increase of bone mass enhances the ability of a dentist to install dental implants in an individual whose loss of teeth, or facial bone structure does not allow enough space for such implants.

 In most cases, the sinus lift procedure will be performed prior to a dental implant, but in some cases, both procedures may be performed at the same time.
-At its most basic description, a sinus lift adds bone to the upper jaw bone in the molar or pre molar areas in order to make it thicker.
+At its most basic description, a sinus lift adds bone to the upper jaw bone in the molar or premolar areas in order to make it thicker.
 Such procedures have been performed successfully for over a decade.

+Patients with inadequate bone due to periodontal disease may not qualify for the placement of dental implants.
 Sinus lifts can provide such patients with adequate bone in the upper jaw for the placement of dental implants.